dynamsoft-docs/license-server-docs/about-v2.2.19/terms.md

 ## Session Password

-The Session Password is another way to protect your license.
+The Session Password (also called "Credential Secret") is another way to protect your license.
 Unlike the Validation Field, which is essentially validating a characteristic of your application, the Session Password is a simpler and more flexible string that you can set in your application.

 To verify the password, all products have a similar API.
 For example: